Do you ever feel like you’re always hiring?

 Takeaway

-By understanding the root causes of attrition – factors like lack of growth opportunities, poor work-life balance, or misalignment with company culture – you can take proactive steps to address them.
-Invest in employee development programs, promote a healthy
+You can take proactive steps if you understand the root causes of attrition like lack of growth opportunities, poor work-life balance, or misalignment with company culture.
+Invest in employee development programs, promote a healthy work-life balance, and foster a positive company culture to reduce turnover and boost retention.